ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 - Support the upload interaction and store reports; and
 - Track batch report size during each collect flow and request encrypted output shares from Helpers.

-In addition, for each DAP task, the Leader is required to:

 - Implement and store state for the form of inter- and intra-batch replay mitigation in {{agg-flow}}.
 This requires storing the report IDs of all reports processed for a given task.
 Implementations may find it helpful to